Anderson Espinoza: San Diego Padres

 On July 14, 2016, the Red Sox traded Espinoza to the San Diego Padres in exchange for pitcher Drew Pomeranz.
 The Padres assigned Espinoza to the Class A Fort Wayne TinCaps.
 He finished 2016 with a 6–11 record with a 4.49 ERA.
 Espinoza started the 2017 season on the disabled list with an elbow injury.
 On July 28, 2017, he was diagnosed with a torn ulnar collateral ligament in his pitching elbow.
 He underwent Tommy John surgery which sidelined him for the remainder of the 2017 season and the entire 2018 season.

 The Padres added Espinoza to their 40-man roster after the 2018 season.
 Espinoza underwent a second Tommy John surgery on April 22, 2019, and missed the entire 2019 season.
 He also did not play in 2020, as the minor league season was cancelled due to the COVID-19 pandemic.
 In early May 2021, Espinoza appeared in a regular-season game for the first time since 2016, pitching two scoreless innings for Fort Wayne.

 Chicago Cubs

 On July 30, 2021, Espinoza was traded to the Chicago Cubs in exchange for Jake Marisnick.
-He was assigned to the South Bend Cubs, but was eventually promoted to the Tennessee Smokies.
+He was assigned to the South Bend Cubs, but was eventually promoted to the Double–A Tennessee Smokies.

 On May 30, 2022, he was called up to the MLB and made his debut later that day.
-He elected free agency on November 10, 2022.
+In 7 games during his rookie campaign, Espinoza registered a 5.40 ERA with 19 strikeouts in 18 1/3 innings pitched.
+On November 10, Espinoza was removed from the 40-man roster and sent outright to the Triple–A Iowa Cubs; he elected free agency the same day.

 San Diego Padres (second stint)

-On December 12, 2022.
-Espinoza signed a minor league deal with an invitation to spring training with the San Diego Padres.
+On December 12, 2022, Espinoza signed a minor league deal with an invitation to spring training with the San Diego Padres.
+He made 28 starts for the Triple–A El Paso Chihuahuas in 2023, registering an 8–9 record and 6.15 ERA with 117 strikeouts across 131 2/3 innings of work.
+Espinoza elected free agency following the season on November 6.

+Orix Buffaloes

+On January 16, 2024, Espinoza signed with the Orix Buffaloes of Nippon Professional Baseball.
+He made 22 appearances for Orix, compiling a 7–9 record and 2.63 ERA with 113 strikeouts across 133 2/3 innings pitched.
+On October 8, Espinoza re–signed with the Buffaloes for the 2025 season.